crussong/rift/README.md

 Public repository under active development.
 The project is evolving and not considered feature-complete.

+## Language Availability

+RIFT is currently developed and maintained in German.
+The user interface and all in-application text are available in German only.
+Multilingual support may be added at a later stage.

 ## About RIFT
 ![alt text](https://github.com/crussong/rift/blob/main/assets/images/logo_rift_white_400px.png "RIFT logo")